mateuszniechwiej/Ms-1-LP/README.md

 * Captions start to be visible from medium screens and on bigger smartphones in landscape view for a better visual experience.
 Colour used for the headings on each image is light purple (#bf3b9c) from the palette used across this project with rgba background for clear reading.

-* links to Facebook, Instagram and TripAdvisor (preferred in the footer) and direction location icon in both navbar and footer as this place is located in local tourist attraction approx. 30 km from Kraków city.
+:large_blue_circle:
+**Video as a gif** - muted and looping with an added shadow effect to attract customers and trigger the desire for this product.

+:large_blue_circle:
-* a page for filing in a "Form"  for customers to be able to contact the company. (booking, comments)
+**Contact Form** - section on the homepage for filing in a "Form"  for customers to be able to contact the company (booking, comments) with links to send mail and call the owners for more information.

-* a page with locations and small icons with descriptions on times and services of each place.With link directions

-* a link to download and view menu in pdf opened in new tab.

-* moving carousel photo gallery.
+:large_blue_circle:
+**Footer** - with Facebook, Instagram and TripAdvisor links and copyright information.
+* box shadow was added for visual experience.

+:large_blue_circle:
+**Locations page** - logo brand with active link to go back to homepage in the header and directions to all ice cream locations with facilities available on each one of them.
+* an arrow to go back to the top of the page due to lenght to allow visitors to move easier through the website.

+:large_blue_circle:
+**Gallery page** - with 2 sections of product and places with an arrow on the bottom to allow visitors go back to the top of the page.

 :pushpin:

 ## Future Features:

-* payment options for pre-ordered products for collections.
+:white_circle: - payment options to pre-ordered products for collections.

-* polish language version
+:white_circle: - polish language version

+:white_circle: - attach english menu.pdf to open in new tab

 #